zaheenadeep/zaheenadeep.github.io/content/post/2025-11-17-a-practical-introduction-to-containers-with-docker/index.en.md

 ### Docker

 One way to run containers is with a program called Docker.
-Docker is used by developers to deploy the web apps they develop.
+Docker is used by developers for creating local dev environments to deploy their applications inside containers.
 Homelab hobbyists use Docker to deploy popular web apps like [Pi-Hole](https://pi-hole.net/) and [Jellyfin](https://jellyfin.org/).

 For a practical understanding of containers, you will need to install Docker to follow the rest of the article:
 - [Install Docker Engine on Linux](https://docs.docker.com/engine/install) and follow [post-installation steps](https://docs.docker.com/engine/install/linux-postinstall/)